Goldsmiths - University of London

 You should apply to do an ‘AVPhD’ in the same way as ‘normal’ PhD students – please see programme information.

-You are asked to enclose a 1,500-word outline of your proposed research, highlighting central questions to be addressed and some idea of theory and methods.
+You are asked to enclose a 1,500 word outline of your proposed research, highlighting central questions to be addressed and some idea of theory and research methods to be used.
 In addition, your AVPhD research proposal should make clear in what way your project meets the criteria and regulations outlined above, paying particular attention to how you see the relationship between text and practical work in the research process you want to undertake.

 Supervisors and examiners